shopware/docs/products/extensions/search/boosting.md

 ## Overview

-With the *advanced search* there are two types of boosting:
+With the Advanced Search there are two types of boosting:

 * [Field Boosting](boosting.md#field-boosting)
 * [Explicit Boosting](boosting.md#explicit-boosting)